Writing is one of the most difficult subjects to teach in homeschooling. Many parents recognize good writing but don’t know how to teach it.

 Cost: Free/$14.95 a month or $95.40 annually.

 I recently discovered Hemingway.
 Not the writer, the online grammar tool.
-Hemmingway is just a quirky as the author its named after.
+Hemmingway is just as quirky as the author it’s named after.
 It’s also the most affordable.

 The web-based version is 100% free.
 There are no ads on the site and it color codes recommendations.
 It’s more than a spelling and grammar checker.